History of Minnesota

 The history of the U.S. state of Minnesota is shaped by its original Native American residents, European exploration and settlement, and the emergence of industries made possible by the state's natural resources.
 Early economic growth was based on fur trading, logging, milling and farming, and later through railroads and iron mining.

-The earliest known settlers followed herds of large game to the region during the last glacial period.
-They preceded the Anishinaabe, the Dakota, and other Native American inhabitants.
-Fur traders from France arrived during the 17th century.
+The earliest people followed herds of large game to the region during the last glacial period.
+They were the ancestors who preceded by thousands of years the recognized tribal communities of the Dakota, the Ioway, and other indigenous inhabitants.
+Fur traders from France arrived during the 17th century, as did the Anishinaabe.
 Europeans moving west during the 19th century drove out most of the Native Americans.
 Fort Snelling, built to protect United States territorial interests, brought early settlers to the future state.
 They used Saint Anthony Falls to power sawmills in the area that became Minneapolis, while others settled downriver in the area that became Saint Paul.

 Minnesota's legal identity was created as the Minnesota Territory in 1849, and it became the 32nd U.S. state on May 11, 1858.
 After the chaos of the American Civil War and the Dakota War of 1862 ended, the state's economy grew when its timber and agriculture resources were developed.
 Railroads attracted immigrants, established the farm economy, and brought goods to market.
 The power provided by St. Anthony Falls spurred the growth of Minneapolis, and the innovative milling methods gave it the title of the "milling capital of the world".

 New industry came from iron ore, discovered in the north, mined relatively easily from open pits, and shipped to Great Lakes steel mills from the ports at Duluth and Two Harbors.
 Economic development and social changes led to an expanded role for state government and a population shift from rural areas to cities.
 The Great Depression brought layoffs in mining and tension in labor relations, but New Deal programs helped the state.
 After World War II, Minnesota became known for technology, fueled by early computer companies Sperry Rand, Control Data, and Cray.
 The Twin Cities also became a regional center for the arts, with cultural institutions such as the Guthrie Theater, Minnesota Orchestra, and Walker Art Center.